The HyperTexts

 Clapton.
 "Sunshine of Your Love" and "White Room" are timeless classics, but

-more than that, they remain wonders.
+more than that, they remain timeless wonders.

 "Tears in Heaven" is another evocative love song, but of a different